colinbrauns/forestry-hugo-site/index.md

 services: []
 sub_heading: ''
 textline: |-
   Thanks for checking my personal website out.
-I'm Colin.
-Professionally, I'm a sometimes founder, community builder, and wearer of many operational hats.

   This is a new site under construction still.
-Let me know if you have suggestions!
 hero_button:
   text: Learn more
   href: "/about"